biohacking-village/2019BHV_tdcs/README.md

 ##

 Use the cm side of the measuring tape, find your CZ, T3, T4, and circumference.
+* Even numbers on the right and odd numbers on the left
+* Find your CZ
+* Measure from Nasion to Inion
+* Mark 50% between N and I
+* Measure from left preauricular point (LPA) to right preauricular point (RPA)
+* Mark 50% between LPA and RPA
+* Where the two meet is CZ

 <img src="media/BHV19_tdcs4.png" width="400">   <img src="media/BHV19_tdcs5.png" width="400">